-Looking for vegan Thanksgiving recipes?
-These are some of my favourite vegan and plant-based holiday recipes, from a gluten free stuffing to my favourite vegan main course and of course, plenty of pumpkin too.
+Cooking your first plant-based Thanksgiving meal?
+Or, hosting vegans at dinner for the first time?
+I’ve got you!
+These are some of my favourite plant-based and vegan thanksgiving recipes, from a gluten free stuffing to my favourite vegan holiday mains — and of course, plenty of pumpkin recipes too.

 Some thoughts on a ‘healthy’ holiday feast

-I really like eating plant-based meals, even on holidays.
-My favourite part of the holidays is all the fancy vegetable sides we make — because I’m not going to Hasselbeck a squash on a Tuesday, you know?
+As a plant-based dietitian, you might think that this post is going to be a treatise on how to ‘survive’ the holidays in a healthy way.
+And it’s true that my favourite part of Thanksgiving is all the fancy vegetable sides we make — because I’m not going to Hasselbeck a squash on a Tuesday, you know?

 But just because I really like making ‘healthy’ holiday dishes doesn’t mean that you have to stress about whether your holiday feast meal is healthy enough.
+In fact, it doesn’t have to be healthy at all.
 I know that might seem weird for a dietitian to say…but really, how healthy you are isn’t based on a handful of feast meals scattered throughout the year.
 It’s determined by what you do the other 358 or so days.

 Pattern matters more than plate.
 Remember that, always.

-So if you like eating ‘healthy’ things on Thanksgiving, don’t let anyone throw shade.
-No, you are not on a ‘Diet’…you just like it that way.
-But if you want to eat all of the sugar-fat-white carbs on Thanksgiving, you go right ahead and don’t you think for a single second it’s not okay.
+If you like eating ‘healthy’ things on Thanksgiving, don’t let anyone throw shade.
+(No, you’re not on a ‘Diet’…you just like it that way.)
+But if you want to eat all of the sugar-fat-white flour on Thanksgiving, you go right ahead and don’t think for a single second it’s not okay.
 Okay??

-Non-diet disclaimer done and dusted, this is my round up of all things Thanksgiving, plant-based and yes, pumpkin, from my site and others.
+Non-diet disclaimer done and dusted, this is my round up of all things Thanksgiving, plant-based and yes, pumpkin.
 Throw on some tunes, have a glass of wine and plan your grocery list…or better yet, go potluck style and assign a dish to each guest.

 Remember, it’s the togetherness that matters, not playing the perfect host.
-Dim the lights, throw on some tunes and keep the drinks flowing.
+Gather your family or friends, dim the lights, and keep the drinks flowing.
 And have fun!
 Life is hard enough right now.
 We all need a bit of togetherness and joy.